 “He just doesn’t want to have to lug it to Aries,” Gabrielle elaborated as she closed the distance between them to shake hands.
 “Anyways, I’m sure we’ll be seeing a lot of each other in the future,” she said, giving his hand one last shake before she turned to leave with a loose wave.
 “It was nice getting to know you.”

 Izsak offered the same formality before turning on his heels.
 “Oh, I remember now!”
 The man chuckled again as he joined Gabrielle’s side.
-“The reason it was so funny that Jericho said you have a terrible personality—that’s what the prince said to you the first time you met him.”
+“The reason why it was so funny when Jericho said you had a terrible personality—that’s what the prince said to you when you first met.”

 Jericho stared after the two before Talib cleared his throat.

 “Those are good people, Mr. Jericho,” Talib said as he picked up his suitcase.
-He walked toward the exit and inclined his head, indicating that Jericho follow.
+He walked toward the exit and inclined his head, indicating Jericho to follow.
 “I hope we can be as good as them.”

-After stuffing the plushie into his suitcase, Jericho followed after him.
+After stuffing the plushie into his suitcase, Jericho trailed after him.

 The descent to the city from the bridge was long.
 The stone stairs that led to the inner city seemed to extend forever, both downward and to the sides.

 “These stairs,” Talib grumbled from beside him.
 “The Organization probably built them this way to weaken us.”